Gunivers/Bookshelf/docs/Id.rst

 ID
 **

-``glib:id/`` : The management of entity IDs allows to identify precisely an entity.
+``glib.id:`` : The management of entity IDs allows to identify precisely an entity.
 Useful for example in the case of a shooting game to know who is shooting at whom.